<img alt="" src="https://secure.hiss3lark.com/184914.png" style="display:none;">

 Revenue intelligence gives sales teams greater visibility into customer and prospect activity across channels.
 By analyzing usage, engagement, and buying signals, sales reps can better understand where customers are in the buying journey and when and how to approach them.
 Revenue intelligence also identifies high-value accounts that sales should prioritize and uncover cross-sell/upsell opportunities within existing accounts.
 With data-driven insights, sales teams can have more productive conversations, close deals faster, and exceed revenue goals.

 For revenue leaders, revenue intelligence is an invaluable ally in forecasting, planning, and strategy.
 By combining financial data with usage, adoption, and customer health metrics, revenue intelligence provides a holistic view of revenue risks and opportunities.
 Leaders can model different growth scenarios to create accurate forecasts.
-They can also gain visibility into changing market conditions and customer needs to adjust strategy accordingly.
-With advanced analytics and AI, revenue intelligence enables data-driven decision making so leaders can optimize monetization, retention, and expansion.
+They can also gain visibility into changing market conditions and customers need to adjust strategy accordingly.
+With advanced analytics and AI, revenue intelligence enables data-driven decision-making so leaders can optimize monetization, retention, and expansion.
 This drives faster revenue growth at reduced risk.

 Revenue intelligence empowers customer success managers to identify and resolve issues that may impact retention and expansion revenue.
 Analyzing usage data, revenue intelligence can detect low adoption of product features or disengaged customers.
 Customer success can then proactively reach out to provide training or support.
 Revenue intelligence also identifies upsell opportunities based on customers' feature usage and needs.
 By matching the right offers to the right customers, customer success can drive expansion revenue while also improving retention.
 Overall, revenue intelligence enables customer success teams to maximize the lifetime value of accounts.